Allegheny-Computer-Science-101-F2018/cs101-F2018-inclass-starter/README.md

   - Features at least five multiple-line comments
   - Contains exactly sixteen uses of a `println(` statement
   - Contains at least 90 non-blank lines of source code

+- inclass/writing/coveros.md:
+  - Passes all of the Markdown and prose linting checks
+  - Contains exactly one paragraph of at least 100 words

 ## Updates